flameSla/bp_from_json/bps_compiler_of_book.md

-1. to create the foundation, run the "1.cmd" script once
+1. to create the foundation, run the "bps_decompiler_of_book.py" script once
     - **bps_decompiler_of_book.py -b="some_book.txt"**

-1. files "bp_index_1.bin" contain bps for the corresponding indexes of the book
+1. files "bp_index_0 ...
+N.bin" contain bps for the corresponding indexes of the book

 1. editing the file "makefile_bps.json"
     - edit the "summary_of_book" section, these are the properties of the book being created: title, description, etc.